-The program uses taxable bonds or AIDEA funds to purchase loan participations.
+In response to escalating federal restrictions on tax-exempt bonds, AIDEA implemented a taxable loan participation program.
+The program uses bonds or AIDEA funds to purchase loan participations.
 The provisions of the program are the same as for the Tax-Exempt Loan Participation Program except for the deletion of restrictions related to federal tax-exemption.
-No bonds are outstanding under this program.
+This program was previously called the Taxable Umbrella Bond Program.
+The only bonds that have been issued under this program were issued in 1987 in the amount of \$14,540,000; the remaining amounts outstanding were defeased in 1994.
+None of the defeased bonds remain outstanding.